On \alpha-stability and linear stability of generated coherent systems: Introduction

 \begin{definition} Following \cite{BMNO}, we shall say that \textsl{Butler's conjecture holds nontrivially for type $(r, d, n)$ over $C$} if $S_0 (r, d, n)$ is nonempty and Conjecture \ref{ButlerConj} holds. \end{definition}

 Butler's conjecture has been proven in many cases; see in particular \cite{BBN} for type $(1, d, n)$ and \cite{BMNO} for higher rank.
-The relevance of linear stability is the following (see \cite[Lemma 5.4]{CHL} for further details).
-If $(F, W)$ is a generated subsystem of $(E, V)$, then there is a diagram
+The relevance of linear stability is the following; cf.\ \cite[Lemma 5.4]{CHL}.
+Suppose that $(F, W)$ is a generated subsystem of $(E, V)$ with $E/F$ nontrivial.
+Then there is a diagram

-We deduce in particular that $\mu \left( M_{W, F} \right) = \frac{-\deg F}{\dim W - \rank F} = -\lambda ( F, W )$.
+We deduce in particular that $\mu \left( M_{F, W} \right) = \frac{-\deg F}{\dim W - \rank F} = -\lambda ( F, W )$.
 Therefore,

 The converse does not always hold: Examples of linearly stable systems with unstable DSB are given in \cite[{\S} 8]{MS}, \cite[{\S} 4]{CT} and \cite[{\S\S} 4 \& 5]{CHL}.
 There are, however, many interesting situations in which linear stability does imply slope stability of $\mev$.
 See in particular \cite{MS} for the case $r = 1$, and \cite{CHL} for further discussion.